 Defined intelligence as the ability to gain and apply knowledge and skills.
 Intelligence is intangible.
 It has the following major characteristics:

-- Reasoning: It is the set of processes that enables us to provide the basis for judgment, making decisions, and prediction
+It is the set of processes that enables us to provide the basis for judgment, making decisions, and predicting.

-- Learning: It is the act of gaining knowledge or skill by studying, practising, being taught, or experiencing something
+It is the act of gaining knowledge or skill through studying, practicing, being taught, or experiencing something.

-- Problem-solving: It is the procedure in which one perceives and tries to arrive at an expected solution from a present situation by taking a path, which is blocked by known or unknown hurdles
+It is the procedure in which one perceives and tries to arrive at an expected solution from a present situation.
+One take a path blocked by hurdles.

-- Perception: It is the process of acquiring, interpreting, selecting, and organizing sensory information
+It is the process of acquiring, interpreting, selecting, and organizing sensory information.

-And Artificial intelligence is about inducing the above characteristics into machines.
+Hence Artificial intelligence is all about inducing the above characteristics into machines.

 Broad research areas in AI

-- Natural language processing: It is concerned with the interactions between computers and human (natural) languages.
+It is concerned with the interactions between computers and human (natural) languages.
 It is about human-computer interaction.
-Examples of this can be personal assistant systems like Siri, Cortana, Google Now.
+For example, any personal assistant systems like Siri, Cortana, Google Now.
 Any system which does speech/voice recognition uses NLP.

-- Fuzzy Logic: Fuzzy logic is a method to compute based on “degrees of truth” rather than the usual “true or false” (1 or 0) boolean logic on which the computer is based.
+Fuzzy logic is a method to compute based on “degrees of truth” rather than the usual “true or false” (1 or 0) Boolean logic on which the computer is based.
 Examples include consumer electronics, automobiles.